D is for Dharma

-Dharma is the destiny deep inside all of us, our reason for living.
+Dharma is the destiny deep inside all of us, it is our reason for living.
 In Buddhism, it means ‘cosmic law and order’.

 Simply put it’s the version of yourself that you are trying to get to.
 For context, Karma is the steps we take daily towards fulfilling our Dharma.

-If you can get real quiet and shut out the distractions in the various forms that are flying at us , seemingly all day – every day, then we can start to discover our own core values and in doing so we will find our life’s purpose or our Dharma.
+If you can get real quiet and shut out the distractions in the various forms that are flying at us , seemingly all day – every day, then we can start to discover our own core values and in doing so we will find our life’s purpose, our Dharma.

-The easiest way is to ask the universe a bunch of questions and then get real quiet and look for the answers.
+The easiest way is to ask the universe a question and then get real quiet and look for the answer.

 An example from my own life is shutting down the external noises from media, society, social media and even the people closest to me whom I love dearly.